Dominion of Newfoundland: National Convention and referendums

-As soon as prosperity returned during the war, agitation began to end the commission.
-Newfoundland, with a population of 313,000 (plus 5,200 in Labrador), seemed too small to be independent.
 In 1945, London announced that a Newfoundland National Convention would be elected to advise on what constitutional choices should be voted on by referendum.
 Union with the United States was a possibility, but Britain rejected the option and offered instead two options: return to dominion status or continuation of the unpopular Commission.
 Canada cooperated with Britain to ensure that the option of closer ties with America was not on the referendum.

 In 1946, an election took place to determine the membership of the Newfoundland National Convention, charged with deciding the future of Newfoundland.
 The Convention voted to hold a referendum to decide between continuing the Commission of Government or restoring responsible government.
 Joey Smallwood was a well-known radio personality, writer, organizer, and nationalist who had long criticized British rule.
 He became the leader of the confederates and moved for the inclusion of a third option – that of confederation with Canada.
 The Convention defeated his motion, but he did not give up, instead gathering more than 5,000 petition signatures within a fortnight, which he sent to London through the governor.
 Britain insisted that it would not give Newfoundland any further financial assistance, but added this third option of having Newfoundland join Canada to the ballot.
 After much debate, the first referendum took place on 3 June 1948, to decide between continuing with the Commission of Government, reverting to dominion status, or joining Canadian Confederation.